yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 #### Rate Limiting

 A rate limit is enforced on all keys, set the number of requests per second that a user of a key with this policy is allowed to use.
+See [Rate Limiting](/docs/basic-config-and-security/control-limit-traffic/rate-limiting/) for more details.

 > **NOTE:** The Rate Limit set by a policy will override the limits applied to an individual key.